By: Presbyterian Senior Living on November 26, 2024

 Making Your Home Safe for the Holidays

 - Clear front steps, walkways, and driveways of snow to avoid slipping hazards.
-If you live in a place with heavy or continuous snowfall, you may need to do this a few times throughout the day and evening hours.
+Keep an eye out for snow and ice-covered surfaces before and during your holiday event.
 Take turns with a spouse or recruit the help of other family members so you too can enjoy time spent with holiday guests.

-- Be mindful of where you place candles around the house.
-Who doesn't enjoy the nostalgic, sweet smells of the holidays?
-But did you know that more than 56% of home candle fires occur when they are placed too close to another object?
-With December being the peak time of year for candle fires, be careful of where you show off these sweet smelling accents.
-Avoid placing them in high trafficked areas.
-To avoid older guests stumbling and accidentally knocking over candles, opt to use scented, flameless candles and fragrances as an alternative.
+- Think carefully before lighting candles around the house.
+While you may enjoy the sweet smells of the holidays, December is the peak time of year for candle fires.
+But did you know more than 56% of home candle fires occur when they are placed too close to another object?
+Be careful where you set these aromatic accents.
+Make sure to avoid setting them in high-traffic areas.
+An even safer option is to use scented, flameless candles and fragrances as an alternative.

 Transporting Your Loved Ones Over the Holidays

 - How will my aging loved one arrive?
-Is it feasible for your loved one to drive alone?
-In some instances, flying or catching the train and/or bus is better—especially for older adults with vision problems.
-As an advantage, seniors who fly are able to board before other passengers, allowing them extra time to get settled in.
-Some airlines and Amtrak offer discounts for senior travelers.
-Other flight accommodations include wheelchair services, boarding assistance, and alternative meal options for those with special dietary requirements.
-The key is to plan ahead and contact the airline or Amtrak in advance of your travel date.
+Is your loved one able to drive alone?
+In some instances, flying is better, especially for older adults with vision problems.
+As an advantage, seniors who fly may board before other passengers, allowing them extra time to settle in.
+Other flight accommodations include wheelchair services and boarding assistance.

 - Can my aging loved one travel alone or should I hire a travel companion?
-Some aging adults are unable to travel on their own due to medical reasons.
+Some aging adults should not travel on their own due to medical reasons.
 Travel assistance provides your elderly loved one with personal support from a trained medical professional in case of an emergency.
-There are many companies offering travel companion programs and they can accommodate a wide variety of care needs.
-It's important to call around and do your own research before hiring a travel companion for your aging loved one.
+Travel companion programs can accommodate a wide variety of care needs.
+It's important to do your research before hiring a travel companion for your aging loved one.
 Along with companionship for the journey, travel companions can assist with airport check-in and ticketing, medication reminders, ground transportation, and more.
 Consider checking with your loved one's primary care physician for a referral.

 Engaging Aging Adults with Holiday Activities

-Have you consider guests of all ages when planning the holiday activities?
-Because the holidays are a great time for intergenerational learning, mingling, and fun, making sure everyone enjoys their time is important.
+Once you are sure your loved ones will have a safe visit, don't forget to consider guests of all ages when planning the holiday activities.
+The holidays are a great time for intergenerational learning, mingling, and fun, making sure everyone enjoys their time is important.

-- Almost no holiday gathering is complete without board games.
-Look for basic games the young and old will enjoy playing.
-Games like Candyland, Sorry, and Chutes and Ladders are sure to bring out the kid in everyone.
+- No holiday gathering is complete without board games.
+Look for basic games for all ages.
+Games like Candyland, Sorry, and Monopoly are sure to bring out the kid in everyone.

 - Don't forget the family photos.
-Everyone loves stepping back in time reminiscing over past memories.
+Everyone loves stepping back in time and sharing memories.
 Reminiscing is also a great activity for aging adults, especially those with dementia and memory loss.
 It's been proven to increase well-being and serves as a great tool for bringing the generations together.
 “Each time an individual tells part of his/her life story, those who listen are like a mirror, reflecting and affirming their lives,” says John Kunz, Founder, International Institute of Reminiscence and Review.

 For more helpful tips, check out the resources section of our website.